-- 3. Schools (only for Projects that are seeking points as a Household with Children): Applicant must provide evidence of an elementary, junior high (if applicable), high school, K-12 or charter school or alternative school rated "B" or better by the Arizona Department of Education at the time the application is submitted. - 4.
-Senior Center (only for Projects that are seeking points for an Housing for Older Persons Project): Applicant must provide evidence of community or senior center operated by a third party that contains a full service kitchen and offers at least one (1) meal a day during the week and offers daily programs and services specifically designed for the Older Persons population. - 5.
-Hospital, Urgent Care Clinic or Federally Qualified Health Center: - i.
-Hospital: Applicant must provide evidence that twenty-four (24) hour emergency, cardiac services, surgery and overnight care are provided. - ii.
-Urgent Care Clinic: Applicant must provide evidence that the facility meets the criteria stated in the QAP definition of Urgent Care Clinic. - iii.
-Federally Qualified Health Center: Applicant must provide evidence that the facility meets the criteria stated in the QAP definition of Federally Qualified Health Center by inserting the page from one (1) of the two (2) search engines identified in the definition that identifies the Federally Qualified Health Center claimed for points as of the Application Due Date. - 6.
-Recreation Center or Public Park: Applicant must provide evidence that the facility meets the criteria below: - Recreation Center: Applicant must provide evidence that the entity operating the facility, the cost to program participants, and the programs offered meet the requirements of the QAP definition. - ii.
-Public Park: Applicant must provide evidence that the Public Park is operated by a governmental entity or Tribe. - 7.
-Public Library: Applicant must provide evidence that the facility meets the QAP definition.
-Libraries that charge a fee to obtain a library card will not receive points for this category. - N. TAB 14: Utility Allowance Schedule.
+- c.
+Schools (only for Projects that are seeking points as a Household with Children).
+Applicant must provide evidence of an elementary, junior high (if applicable), high school, K-12 or charter school or alternative school rated "B" or better by the Arizona Department of Education in its list of school letter grades for 2014.
+In lieu of a school within the applicable one (1) or two (2) mile distance, ADOH will award points for a school if the Project is located within an existing school boundary line for the school rated "B" or better by the Arizona Department of Education identified in the preceding sentence and the Applicant inserts a school boundary map showing the location of the Project within the school boundary.
+However, schools without school boundary lines must be within the applicable one (1) or two (2) mile distance to qualify for points. - d.
+Senior Center (only for Projects that are seeking points for a Housing for Older Persons Project).
+Applicant must provide evidence of community or senior center operated by a Local Government or third party Non-Profit Organization that provides on-site daily programs and services during the week specifically designed for the Older Persons population. - e.
+Hospital, Urgent Care Clinic, Federally Qualified Health Center, or VA Health Center. - i.
+Hospital.
+Applicant must provide evidence that twenty-four (24) hour emergency, cardiac services, major surgery and overnight care are provided. - ii.
+Urgent Care Clinic.
+Applicant must provide evidence that the Facility meets the criteria stated in the QAP definition of Urgent Care Clinic. - iii.
+Federally Qualified Health Center.
+Applicant must provide evidence that the Facility meets the criteria stated in the QAP definition of Federally Qualified Health Center by inserting the Page from one (1) of the two (2) search engines identified in the definition that identifies the Federally Qualified Health Center claimed for points as of the Application Deadline Date. - iv.
+VA Health Center.
+(Points available for Projects claiming points as a Veterans Project only.)
+Applicant must provide evidence that the Facility meets the criteria stated in the QAP definition by inserting the Page from the search engine identified in the definition that identifies the VA Health Center claimed for points as of the Deadline Date to submit the Application. - f.
+Recreation Center or Public Park.
+Applicant must provide evidence that the Facility meets the criteria below: - i.
+Recreation Center.
+Applicant must provide evidence that the entity operating the Facility, the cost to program participants, and the programs offered meet the requirements of the QAP definition.

+- ii.
+Public Park.
+Applicant must provide evidence that the Public Park is operated by a governmental entity or Tribe. - g.
+Public Library: Applicant must provide evidence that the Facility meets the QAP definition.
+Libraries that charge a fee to obtain a library card will not receive points for this category.

+L. TAB 12: Utility Allowance Schedule